tinkerhub/The-Essentials-Learning-Program/learning calendar/README.md

 1. Explain what is a terminal ? what is the purpose ?
 2. Demo the essential commmands like `cd`, `ls` and `mkdir`.
+3. Setting paths and env variables.
-3. Demo and explain using git via command line.
+4. Demo and explain using git via command line.
-4. Installing packages using command line.
+5. Installing packages using command line.

 :heavy_check_mark: Use the [Terminal and bash command](https://github.com/tinkerhub-org/The-Essentials-Learning-Program/tree/master/learning%20calendar/terminal%20and%20bash) content to explain and demo.